-Other expense, net includes interest expense and commitment fees under our revolving credit facility and non-cash interest expense related to the amortization of deferred financing costs, as well as gains or losses upon conversion of non-U.S. dollar transactions into U.S. dollars and from foreign currency forward contracts.
+Other expense, net primarily consists of interest expense and commitment fees under our term loans and non-cash interest expense related to the amortization of deferred financing costs.
+Other expense, net also includes gains or losses upon conversion of foreign currency transactions into U.S. dollars.